OCamlPro/superbol-studio-oss/README.md

 ### CFG as an arc diagram

 A rendering of CFGs as arc diagrams is also available.
-In this representation, sections and paragraph named are layed out vertically, and arcs show the direction of control-flow between them.
+In this representation, named sections and paragraphs are laid out vertically, and arcs show the direction of control-flow between them.

 ![CFG Explorer as Arc Diagram](./assets/superbol-cfg-explorer-arc.gif)